 Muscle disease may be investigated or monitored by:

-US and especially MRI of muscles are valuable tools in detecting muscle disease and can differentiate between activity and damage.
-Nail fold capillary changes correlate strongly with disease activity in inflammatory muscle disease - Nail fold capillaroscopy is a useful, non-invasive investigation.
+Imaging - (US, MRI, capillaroscopy) - US and especially MRI of muscles are valuable tools in detecting muscle disease and can differentiate between activity and damage.
+Nail fold capillary changes correlate strongly with disease activity in inflammatory muscle disease and connective tissue disease.
+Nail fold capillaroscopy is a useful, non-invasive investigation.
 Changes of the finger nail fold capillaries reflect microvascular abnormalities in many rheumatological conditions (see pREMS - hands).

-- Tissue or muscle biopsy.
-During this test a small piece of muscle tissue is removed and sent to a pathology lab.
-The sample is analysed for changes in the structure of muscle cells (eg size of muscle cells and atrophic/dystrophic appearance) and to study the expression of different proteins involved in muscle structure and function.
+Tissue or muscle biopsy - during this test a small piece of muscle tissue is removed and sent to a pathology lab.
+The sample is analysed for changes in the structure of muscle cells (e.g., size of muscle cells and atrophic/dystrophic appearance) and to study the expression of different proteins involved in muscle structure and function.
 Muscle biopsy is not required to diagnose Duchenne muscular dystrophy which is diagnosed by genetic testing.
-However a muscle biopsy can still help to diagnose other types of muscle disease.
+However, a muscle biopsy can still help to diagnose other types of muscle disease.
 This can also evaluate for the presence of inflammatory cells, e.g., lymphocytes that may be present with an inflammatory process.

-- Muscle strength - proximal weakness may be observed (see pREMS - hips).
+Muscle strength - proximal weakness may be observed (see pREMS - hips).
 Examples of waddling gait or Gower's sign for proximal weakness are available.
 The image below demonstrates Gower's sign.